speltechnologies/loquacious/README.md

 ## Loquacious
-Loquacious is the world's first web-based talking Python IDE.
-You can try out Loquacious [here] (http://speltechnologies.github.io/loquacious/).
+Loquacious is the world's first web-based Python IDE with speech integration.
+You can try out Loquacious [here] (https://www.speltechnologies.com/loquacious/).

 ## Motivation
 With its built-in text-to-speech synthesizer (meSpeak), Loquacious offers features that screen readers cannot provide.
+Loquacious provides support for ARIA regions to work better with screenreaders.
+It gives the reader a choice to use CodeMirror, a plain textarea for editor, and meSpeak to provide support for more screenreader and browser combinations.

 ## Installation
 Loquacious is built using the open source programs meSpeak and Skulpt.
 The files needed to run the program are in the src folder: